tomaslin/grails-inviter/README.md

 Grails Inviter Plugin
 =====================

+***

+This is not the official repo for Grails Inviter Plugin.

+Do NOT fork this repo.

+The official repo is [tomaslin / grails-inviter](https://github.com/tomaslin/grails-inviter)

+***

 The grails inviter plugin allows you to quickly import contacts from various social networks and mail providers into your application.

 You can see it in action at http://inviter.cloudfoundry.com